ARhony/fractol/README.md

 Change the colors of the set by using the key C.

 # Next
-Add the OpenCL lirary to bboost the program.
-It gets laggy when the number of iterations are above 75 and when the zoom is deep.
+Add the OpenCL lirary to boost the program.
+It gets laggy when the number of iterations is above 75 with a big zoom.